 7:00 – 9:15 p.m.

 DEADLINE FOR ONLINE COURSE REGISTRATION IS: August 31, 2015

 Auditing online courses is not permitted except with permission from the instructor.

-Students will have until the end (Friday) of the third week for summer online courses (June 19, 2015), after the course is scheduled to withdraw from the course with a full refund.
+Students will have until the end (Friday) of the third week, (October 2, 2015), after the course is scheduled to withdraw from the course with a full refund.
 At that time, any absent students (who have not logged on the course and made their presence and participation known to the instructor) will be removed from the class list.
 Students who are removed from the class list due to absence will not receive any refund if they have not requested to withdraw before that time.